ouoertheo/silero-api-server/readme.md

 [Silero GitHub Page](https://github.com/snakers4/silero-models)

 ## Installation
 Recommended to use venv.
-You can run using the following commands.
-Change the script name if you are running from cmd or bash
+You can install using the following commands.
+Change the script name if you are installing from cmd or bash
 ```
 py -m venv .\venv
 .\venv\scripts\Activate.ps1